By Texas Homesteader ~

 Since the typical serving sizes at most restaurants are beyond massive I immediately place 1/2 of the meal in my Pyrex container.
 This keeps me from having to accept the awful styrofoam containers they typically give you (which is not recyclable in my area).

 When I get home I pop it in the fridge.
-The next day I can pull it out and heat & eat out of the same dish.
-Now I’ve gotten twice the value from my one meal out.
+The next day I can pull it out and heat & eat from the same dish.
+Now I’ve gotten twice the value from my single meal out.

 When the dish is empty I simply wash the container, place the lid back on and put it back in my car.
 It’s always there when I need it.
 Why yes… I think I’m clever – why do you ask?
 LOL.